vfaergestad/rest-covid-info/README.md

 ## Deployment

-The is deployed on: http://10.212.137.224/corona/v1/ .
-This can be reached only on NTNU's internal network.
-The application is running on a Docker container, on a VM hosted on SkyHigh.
+The API is deployed on:
+- http://34.88.245.32/corona/v1/ (Deployment on GKE cluster on Google Cloud)
+- http://10.212.137.224/corona/v1/ (Running in docker on a VM on SkyHigh.
+Only available on the NTNU internal network)

+Both of these deployments rely on resources provided by NTNU, and will only be available while these resources are still available to me.

 If you want to run the application locally, you can either create a Docker container, or compile and run the source code.